Unix - System Logging

 Many versions of Unix provide a general-purpose logging facility called syslog.
 Individual programs that need to have information logged, send the information to syslog.

 Unix syslog is a host-configurable, uniform system logging facility.
 The system uses a centralized system logging process that runs the program /etc/syslogd or /etc/syslog.

 The operation of the system logger is quite straightforward.
 Programs send their log entries to syslogd, which consults the configuration file /etc/syslogd.conf or /etc/syslog and, when a match is found, writes the log message to the desired log file.

 There are four basic syslog terms that you should understand −

+We will now understand about the syslog facilities.
 Here are the available facilities for the selector.
-Not all facilities are present on all versions of UNIX.
+Not all facilities are present on all versions of Unix.

 The syslog priorities are summarized in the following table −

 Emergency condition, such as an imminent system crash, usually broadcast to all users